Stellaris Ascension Perks Tier List

 Galactic Nemesis perk is also turning player into Crisis Faction but doesn’t necessary erase the galaxy like Cosmogenesis.
 This crisis perk is about conquering.

 Though keep in mind, Galactic Nemesis isn’t as strong as Cosmogenesis.
-Though it’s still giving the player some strong crisis ships (menacing ships) that are game changing.
+Still it’s still giving the player some strong crisis ships (menacing ships) that are game changing.

 Since this perk will greatly alter the gameplay in a competitive way, I recommend it to experienced players only.